50 Amazing Dad Quotes

 Oh, I’ll give you something to do!

 “Growing up, I remember my dad saying ‘If you’re bored, you’re a boring person’.” –@silver_shots90 on Twitter.
-Kids know better than to whine to dad that they have nothing to do.
+This dad quote is why kids know better than to whine to dad that they have nothing to do.
 It only takes one Saturday of weeding, lawn mowing, car washing, and doing windows to make you seriously reconsider using the word “bored” ever again.

 Except minus all the fun parties

 “Having children is like living in a frat house—nobody sleeps, everything’s broken, and there’s a lot of throwing up.” –Ray Romano.
-Not to mention finding underwear shoved in weird places, everyone’s broke, and no one can remember who got the milk out yet they’re 100 percent sure it wasn’t them.
-Dads make the best observations—here are 8 wise sayings from everyday dads.
+Not to mention finding underwear shoved in weird places, everyone’s broke, and no one can remember who left the milk out yet they’re 100 percent sure it wasn’t them.

 Here’s a perk they never tell you about